WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Testing site changes on a live environment is a bad idea.
 But I think most WordPress site owners are guilty of it at some point (I know I am!).
 With Kinsta, you never have to fall prey to bad practices again.

 Then, when you’re happy with your changes, just push a button to push the staging area to your live site.
-Kinsta will backup your live site and then completely overwrite it with your staging site.
-The backup is nice so that you can always revert if necessary.
+Kinsta will automatically back up your live site and then completely overwrite it with your staging site.

 Great support when you need it